SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * **Tier 4F**: Tier 4 materials requiring the [Soul Forge](#soul-forge) instead of advanced alloying.
 * **Tier 4E**: Tier 4 materials requiring early end access.
 * **Tier 5**: Ultimate materials requiring combining severlal methods of material crafting.

-### Slimesuit Slimy 2.0

-**More Slime:**

-* Instead of making the slimesuit from enderslime, make it from any slime type
-* Use the soul forge to craft it.
-* Each slime has different effects!
-Like clay for armor!

-**More Materials:**

-* All parts will work like slimeskulls, having multiple bases!
-* Chestplates use bones to boost melee effects, or elytra for flight.
-* Leggings and boots do other neat stuff, will write more on it here later.

-### Slimeshields

-* The missing shield type
-* Lean into the bouncy aspect of slime with knockback and bouncing?
-* Likely will hold off until after the slimesuit rework.

 ### Modifiers